JoelAtDeluxe/linux-setup/README.md

 * Fedora 28

 ## Prereqs
 As these are ansible scripts, a necessary component is ansible.
+Note that this script assumes the user will be running Gnome as their desktop environment.
+Most of the playbook should work regardless of whether it's gnome, kde, or something else, but obviously non-gnome components will not work when the environment is not gnome.

 * Install:
     * ansible